kaapyth0n/uPyLoRaWAN/README.md

 param_name examples: mode, setpoint, temperature
 The payload is the parameter value

+The device sends errors to the topic: {base_topic}/errors

 The device accepts config messages to the topic like `SBI:FFFF/client/[MAC_ADDRESS]/Boiler:1/config/[param_name]`, for example:
 `SBI:FFFF/client/28CDC10DC5A8/Boiler:1/config/setpoint`
 The payload is a JSON object with a "value" property.
 Keep in mind that the 'float' types should contain period in value, otherwise it won't work, for example `{"value":20.0}`